Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Heroic Chronicle.md

 ![](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/04-21.png)

 **_Menagerie Coast._** Both the [[Clovis Concord]] and their hated nemesis, [[the Revelry]] pirates, prize personal freedom over all other things. [[The Revelry]] simply takes this ideology one bloody step further.
-People of the Concord celebrate folk heroes and entertainers, and all other people who might become celebrities, iconoclasts, and figures of legend.
+People of the [[Clovis Concord|Concord]] celebrate folk heroes and entertainers, and all other people who might become celebrities, iconoclasts, and figures of legend.

-At the same time, the common working-class sailor is a symbol of the Concord’s strength.
+At the same time, the common working-class sailor is a symbol of the [[Clovis Concord|Concord]]’s strength.
 As with the crew of a well-run ship, the small actions of individuals can have a huge impact when all are working toward common goals.
 Common sailors despise [[the Revelry]], and noteworthy sailors might even have a rival within [[the Revelry]].

 **_Western Wynandir._** The [[Dwendalian Empire]] prizes king and country over personal freedoms—at least as far as the freedoms of the poor are concerned.
 For the wealthy noble class, most laws are mere guidelines, since bribery and political favors can make almost any problem go away.

 In the [[Dwendalian Empire]], rural folk are seen as honest, hardworking, and pious, while the wealthy ruling class are viewed as beneficent patricians—or as miserly tyrants.
-Patriotism is a core virtue, and enlisting in the Righteous Brand and adhering to the empire’s strict religious laws are the most patriotic acts of all.
+Patriotism is a core virtue, and enlisting in the Righteous Brand and adhering to the [[Dwendalian Empire|empire]]’s strict religious laws are the most patriotic acts of all.

 **_Greying Wildlands._** The [[Greying Wildlands]] and the settlement of [[Shadycreek Run]] are lawless.
 Crime is a virtue here, mercy a vice.
 Only strength rules in the land run by the coalition of criminals known as “the Tribes.”
-Anyone who doesn’t have the personal strength to defend themself is treated with contempt, and those who represent the iron fist of the empire are utterly despised.
+Anyone who doesn’t have the personal strength to defend themself is treated with contempt, and those who represent the iron fist of the [[Dwendalian Empire|empire]] are utterly despised.

 Travel farther north, however, and one reaches the [[Diarchy of Uthodurn]], a stable and ancient city ruled by [[elves]] and [[dwarves]].
 Here, order and art are prized over chaos and personal enrichment.
 If your character is from [[Uthodurn]] rather than [[Shadycreek Run]], replace any rival you gain from the Social Status Relationships table with an ally, and vice-versa.

 **_Eastern Wynandir._** Accumulating knowledge and achieving spiritual enlightenment are the virtues of the [[Kryn Dynasty]], whose society is built around the tenets of [[the Luxon]].
-Artists, entertainers, artisans, and all people who create are well-valued in Kryn society.
+Artists, entertainers, artisans, and all people who create are well-valued in [[Kryn Dynasty|Kryn]] society.
 Yet in this age of war, people whose skills allow them to destroy are paradoxically prized just as highly.

-To the Kryn, a person’s background is less important than the experiences they’ve accumulated—particularly for those who have begun walking the sacred path known as consecution.
+To the [[Kryn Dynasty|Kryn]], a person’s background is less important than the experiences they’ve accumulated—particularly for those who have begun walking the sacred path known as [[consecution]].
 Nonetheless, even the most enlightened society can’t help but look down upon its lowest citizens and sneer at its haughty elite.
 Once all beings are beloved by [[the Luxon]], perhaps these ills of society will be purged once and for all.

 #### Home Settlement

 Once you’ve determined your nation and considered your social status within that realm, roll on the appropriate table in this section to determine which settlement you grew up in.
 If your character is a traveler—a child of soldiers, a nomad, a traveling performer, and so forth—you can roll for up to three settlements that you’ve visited often and have some connections in.

-Each home settlement is detailed in [chapter 3](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-gazetteer "chapter 3").
+Each home settlement is detailed in [chapter 3](https://www.dndbeyond.com/sources/egtw/wildemount-gazetteer "chapter 3").
 If your home settlement doesn’t make sense for your social status, you can either roll for a different settlement or think about ways to make a contradiction work for your backstory.
 For example, if you have the Noble background but rolled a village as a home settlement, perhaps you were raised there to protect you from your family’s enemies.

 | d100  | Settlement Name | Type |
 | ----- | --------------- | ---- |